BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 * min.node.size, the minimal node size per tree: ranges from $1 - 50$, where $50$ is the number of observations per sample.

 Given the size of the data set, it was not computationally viable to perform an exhaustive search of the entire 3-dimensional range of parameters.
-Auto-tuning to determine the suitability of these parameters has been performed by Lie\ss\ et al. [@liess2014sloping] to determine the optimal value of mtry given a fixed num.trees.
+Autotuning to determine the suitability of these parameters has been performed by Lie\ss\ et al. [@liess2014sloping] to determine the optimal value of mtry given a fixed num.trees.
 Instead, to enable an efficient search of all variables at once, we used Flexible Global Optimization with Simulated-Annealing, in particular, the variant found in the R package \textit{optimization} by Husmann, Lange and Spiegel [@husmannr].
 The simulated-annealing method both reduces the risk of getting trapped in a local minimum and is able to deal with irregular and complex parameter spaces as well as with non-continuous and sophisticated loss functions.
 In this setting, it is desirable to minimise the out-of-bag prediction error of the resultant fitted model, by simultaneously changing the parameters (num.trees, mtry and min.node.size).